pigeon-as/nomad-autoscaler-ovh/README.md

 ## Delivery Latency

 OVH dedicated servers take **2–10 minutes** to deliver.
-Use long cooldowns to avoid duplicate orders:
+Unlike AWS ASG/Azure VMSS/GCE MIG, OVH has no provider-side "desired count" that updates instantly, so the policy **cooldown** is the only mechanism preventing double-ordering:

 ```hcl
 scaling "workers" {